sohrab-/resttlers/docs/HOW_TO_PLAY.md

 If done correctly, once you press Send, you will see a response similar to below at the bottom of Postman window:

 ```
+{
+    "id": "<settlement id>",
+    "name": "<name of the settlement>",
+    "leader": "<your name>",
+    "apiKey": "<you api key>",
+    "createdAt": "<timestamp of when the settlement was established>"
+}
 ```

 Take a note of `id`.
 This is the unique identifier to distinguish your settlement from others.
 You will need this ID to make all future calls.

+_Please note all IDs in this game are case-sensitive._

 Also write down the value of `apiKey`.
 This is the _password_ to access your settlement. **This value will never be displayed again so make sure you save it somewhere.**